Home » Nations » Canada » Governors-General » Hnatyshyn, Ramon

 Biography:

-The son of a senator of Ukrainian descent, Ramon "Ray" Hnatyshyn was educated at the University of Saskatchewan and worked for the government leader in the Senate (1958-1960).
-He was called to the Bar of Saskatchewan in 1957 and practised law in Saskatoon (1956-1958, 1960-1974).
-Elected a Conservative MP for Saskatoon in the 1974 General Election, he was Minister of Energy in the Clark government (1979-1980).
-Hnatyshyn was named House leader in 1984 and after the general election in September 1984, served as government leader in the Commons (1984-1986) before being named Minister of Justice.
-He was defeated in the 1988 General Election.
-Hnatyshyn practised trade and corporate law at the established Ottawa firm of Cowling, Strathy & Henderson from April 1989 to January 1990.
-During his term as governor general, Hnatyshyn encouraged the development of arts and instituted Governor General's Performing Arts Awards in 1992.
-He acted as official host for 26 heads of state, making more than 1,200 speeches and re-opening the grounds of Rideau Hall to the public in 1990.
+Son of John Hnatyshyn, a senator for Saskatoon, Saskatchewan (1959-1967) of Ukrainian descent; attended Victoria Public School and Nutana Collegiate Institute; enrolled in the Royal Canadian Air Cadets; attended the University of Saskatchewan, earning the bachelor of arts (1954) and bachelor of law (1956) degrees; was called to the bar of Saskatchewan (1957); worked for the government leader in the Senate (1958-1960); practised law in Saskatoon (1956-1958, 1960-1974); was elected a Conservative MP in the 1974 General Election, representing Saskatoon—Biggar (1974-1979) and Saskatoon West (1979-1988); served as minister of energy, mines and resources (1979-1980) in the government of Joe Clark; was named House leader in 1984 and after the General Election in September 1984, served as government leader in the House of Commons (1984-1986); served as President of the Privy Council (1985-1986); appointed minister of justice (1986-1988) in the cabinet of Brian Mulroney; was defeated in the 1988 General Election; practised trade and corporate law at the established Ottawa firm of Cowling, Strathy & Henderson (1989-1990); appointed Governor General and Commander-in-Chief of Canada (29 Jan 1990 - 8 Feb 1995); during his term as Governor General, he encouraged the development of arts and instituted Governor General's Performing Arts Awards in 1992; acted as official host for 26 heads of state, making more than 1,200 speeches and re-opening the grounds of Rideau Hall to the public in 1990.